dherman/neon-demo/README.md

-A demo of using [Neon](http://github.com/dherman/neon) and [rust-bindings](http://github.com/dherman/rust-bindings) to integrate Rust and Node.
+A demo of using [Neon](http://github.com/dherman/neon) to integrate Rust and Node.

 ## Setup